oureveryday/Steam-auto-crack/src/bin/Goldberg/Example/Readme.txt

 Keep in mind that some item are not valid to have in your inventory.
 For example, in PayDay2 all items below item_id 50000 will make your game crash. items.json should contain all the item definitions for the game, default_items.json is the quantity of each item that you want a user to have initially in their inventory.
 By default the user will have no items.

+You can use the scripts\stats_schema_achievement_gen\achievements_gen.py script in the emu source code repo to generate a achievements config from a steam: appcache\stats\UserGameStatsSchema_{appid}.bin file.

 Leaderboards:
 By default the emulator assumes all leaderboards queried by the game (FindLeaderboard()) exist and creates them with the most common options (sort method descending, display type numeric)
 In some games this default behavior doesn't work and so you may need to tweak which leaderboards the game sees.